Wheelchair Accessibility in Pakistan Cities Versus Villages: Key Challenges

 • Collaboration with disability organizations: Partner with disability organizations to develop and implement effective accessibility policies.

-• Provide funding for rehabilitation services: Increase access to healthcare, rehabilitation, and assistive devices, especially in rural areas.
+• Provide funding for rehabilitation services: Increase access to rehabilitation, and assistive devices, especially in rural areas.

 • Promote Inclusive Education and Employment: Ensure that people with disabilities have equal opportunities to education and employment.